main image

 We recommend sending your demand letter for payment via email or mail.
 For letters that you mail, consider the following:

 • Tracking.
 Make sure to track your demand letter for payment.
-With tracking, you will know if the letter reached your client.
+This will let you know if the letter reaches your client.

 • Signature Required.
 You do not necessarily need a signature request.
-When you send a letter with your client’s signature requested, the postal carrier must hand-deliver the letter and your client must sign the letter.
+When you send a letter requesting your client’s signature, the postal carrier must hand-deliver the letter, and someone at the address must sign the letter.

 Next Steps After Sending a Demand Letter for Payment